-The answer is simple; Morocco is safe for both the locals and the tourists.
+The answer is simple; Morocco is largely a safe country for both locals and tourists.
 But, I know you’ll still want to ask this; is Morocco safe for Americans?
 And again, the answer still remains a resounding YES.

-The country is one of the safest countries in the world for tourists.
-In the year 2019 alone, the country had over 13 million visitors making it one of the most visited countries globally.
+The country is one of the most popular and safest places in Africa for tourists.
+In the year 2019 alone, Morocco had over 13 million visitors making it one of the most visited countries globally.
 These high tourism numbers are proof of Morocco’s safety for travelers.

-Here are 10 things to know about Morocco to help you stay safe and enjoy your visit.
+Here are ten things to know about Morocco to help you stay safe and enjoy your visit.

 1. Most Mosques are Not Open to Non-Muslims

-Over 90 percent of Moroccans are Muslim.
-This means that you should expect to find mosques in almost every corner of Morocco.
-However, most of them are off-limits to anyone who is not Muslim.
+Over 90 percent of Moroccans are Muslims.
+This means you should expect to find mosques in almost every corner of Morocco.
+However, most of them are off-limits to anyone who is not a Muslim.

-This is unlike other Muslim countries in the world which allows non-Muslims to visit at least some parts of a mosque.
+This is unlike other Muslim countries that allow non-Muslims to visit at least some parts of a mosque.
 Therefore, even if Morocco is safe for non-Muslims, avoid getting into a mosque to avoid inviting trouble.

-Luckily, there is one exception for those who would like to visit one; the Hassan II Mosque in Casablanca.
+Luckily, there’s one exception for those who would like to visit one; the Hassan II Mosque in Casablanca.
 As one of the biggest mosques in the world, it is considered a tourist attraction.
 It has a capacity of over 105,000 people.